ai-mcpx/mcpx-cli/README.md

 When publishing servers, you need to provide a JSON file describing the server.

-See `example-server-node.json` and `example-server-python.json` for complete examples.
+See these examples in the repo for complete configurations:
+- `example-server-npm.json`
+- `example-server-pypi.json`
+- `example-server-wheel.json`
+- `example-server-binary.json`
+- `example-server-docker.json`
+- `example-server-gerrit.json`

 ## Interactive Mode Templates